Lurasidone belongs to a group of medicines called antipsychotics. It is taken once daily.

-Important: if you experience symptoms such as muscle stiffness, a very high temperature, feeling confused, a fast heartbeat and sweating, you should contact your doctor immediately.
-These can be signs of a rare but serious condition known as neuroleptic malignant syndrome.
+Important: if you experience symptoms such as muscle stiffness, a very high temperature (fever), feeling confused, a fast heartbeat and sweating, you should contact your doctor immediately.
+These can be signs of rare but serious conditions such as neuroleptic malignant syndrome or serotonin syndrome.

 If you experience any other symptoms which you think may be due to the tablets, speak with your doctor or pharmacist for further advice.